freddan88/fredrik.leemann.data/linux/_tutorials/debian-minimal-install/debian-i3-tutorial.md

 Source: [fredrik.leemann.data/zshrc.txt at GitHub](https://github.com/freddan88/fredrik.leemann.data/blob/main/linux/configurations/shells/zshrc.txt)

-> Tip: You can configure autostart of x in this file by changing: autostart_x to 1
+> If the x-server ain´t running you can configure it to autostart in this file by changing: autostart_x to 1

 ### Extra (Optional)